cpu900/SpaceShot/README.md

 ---

 ## **🙏 The Game Rules**
+At the start of the game, choose your power-ups for the ship.

 Move your ship using the LEFT and RIGHT arrow keys.

 Press the SPACE BAR to shoot and destroy enemies.

-Get the highest score possible by shooting down enemies.
+Get the highest score possible by shooting down all the enemies.
-Avoid the enemy hitting your ship.

 Good luck and have fun! 🚀🚀🚀